Sunday 4 February 2024

 I found myself looking for Shiva's bull the Nandi when I realized this was not a Shiva temple like the others.
 We visited a very beautiful Shiva temple the Jambukeshwara temple too in Trichy, which signifies Shiva in water form (like the Nataraj temple is in form of space) out of the five elements.
 This temple had a beautiful 12 Zodiac signs carving on its ceiling.
 Apparently from the 2nd century.
 Unbelievable artistry!

-I have been told I should have visited the Thiruvannamalai temple which according to legend is where Shiva in worshipped in the form of fire.
+I have been told I should have visited the Thiruvannamalai temple which according to legend is where Shiva is worshipped in the form of fire.
 Personally I hope to visit Hampi and Belur next.
 Hope I have inspired some of you to make this trip and see for yourselves evidence of our magnificent heritage in terms of development in Mathematics, Science, Economics, Art, Architecture, Music and dance.

 Tuesday 28 March 2023